ExpertSupport/doc-workflow/squashing.md

 1. `git reflog`
 1. `git reset --hard HEAD@{n}`, where `n` is the number of the entry you want to go back to.

-Example:
+**Example:**

-1.To undo the squash in the last section, do the following:
+To undo the squash in the last section, do the following:
 1. `git reflog` shows the details of the squash below (the entries with `rebase -i` are the commits that were squashed): ![Image of reflog](img/gitreflog.png)
 In this case, to go back to a pre-squash state, use HEAD@{4}:
 1. `git reset --hard HEAD@{4}`